unahouExosite/docs/commander/README.md

-# Commander API
+# Commander Chat

-The Commander is a XMPP Bot which allows any authenticated XMPP client (typically a remote user) to initiate a XMPP Chat in order to issue commands to the One Platform through the Commander.
+The Commander is a XMPP bot that allows any authenticated XMPP client (typically a remote user) to initiate a XMPP Chat in order to issue commands to the One Platform through the Commander.